clafrance/TMDB_box_office_prediction/README.md

 # TMDB_box_office_prediction
- Build a model to try to predict the overall worldwide box office revenue using dataset from The Movie Database.
+Application to predict the overall worldwide box office revenue.
+The model is build using The Movie Database (TMDb).